Three Mile Island accident: Emergency declaration and immediate aftermath

-On the day following the accident, March 29th, control room operators needed to ensure the integrity of the reactor vessel.
-In order to do this, someone needed to draw a boron concentration sample - in order to ensure there was enough of it in the primary system to shut down the reactor entirely.
-Unit 2's chemistry supervisor, Edward "Ed" Houser, had volunteered to draw the sample, after his co-workers were hesitant.
-Richard Dubiel, the shift supervisor, asked Pete Velez, the radiation protection foreman for Unit 2, to join him.
-Velez would monitor airborne radiation levels and ensure that no overexposure would occur for the either of them.
-Wearing excessive amounts of protective clothing - three pairs of gloves, one pair of rubber boots and a respirator, the two navigated the reactor auxiliary building to draw the sample.
+On the day following the accident, March 29, control room operators needed to ensure the integrity of the reactor vessel.
+In order to do this, someone needed to draw a boron concentration sample in order to ensure there was enough of it in the primary system to shut down the reactor entirely.
+Unit 2's chemistry supervisor, Edward "Ed" Houser, volunteered to draw the sample after his co-workers were hesitant.
+Shift supervisor Richard Dubiel asked Pete Velez, the radiation protection foreman for Unit 2, to join Houser.
+Velez would monitor airborne radiation levels and ensure that no overexposure would occur for either of them.

+Wearing excessive amounts of protective clothing—three pairs of gloves, one pair of rubber boots and a respirator—the two navigated the reactor auxiliary building to draw the sample.
 However, Houser had lost his pocket dosimeter while taking measurements.
-Houser had noted the sample he drew looked "like Alka-Seltzer" and was highly radioactive, with readings as high as 1000 rem/hr.
-The two then fled the building.
-Houser had gone past the NRC's annual dose limit for radiation exposure (5 rem/yr in 1979), and spent an estimated 8 hours in the shower attempting to decontaminate himself.
+Houser had noted the sample he drew looked "like Alka-Seltzer" and was highly radioactive, with readings as high as 1,000 rem/h.
+The two spent five minutes in the building, then withdrew.
+Houser had gone past the NRC's quarterly dose limit for radiation exposure (3 rem/qtr in 1979) by one and was only admitted back to work the following quarter.

 On the third day following the accident, a hydrogen bubble was discovered in the dome of the pressure vessel and became the focus of concern.
-A hydrogen explosion might not only breach the pressure vessel but, depending on its magnitude, might compromise the integrity of the containment building leading to a large-scale release of radioactive material.
+A hydrogen explosion could breach the pressure vessel and, depending on its magnitude, might compromise the integrity of the containment building leading to a large-scale release of radioactive material.
 However, it was determined that there was no oxygen present in the pressure vessel, a prerequisite for hydrogen to burn or explode.
-Immediate steps were taken to reduce the hydrogen bubble and, by the following day, it was significantly smaller.
+Immediate steps were taken to reduce the hydrogen bubble, and by the following day it was significantly smaller.
 Over the next week, steam and hydrogen were removed from the reactor using a catalytic recombiner and by venting directly into the open air.